asears/IIoT/HOL/IOTHubPiHackathon/README.md

 #### Laptop

 - A laptop can be used to edit files in user friendly editors before transferring the files to the Raspberry Pi.
 Some labs can be completed using only a Raspberry Pi, but you will also need an HDMI-compatible monitor, mouse and keyboard.
+- A laptop can be used with Putty or Visual Studio Code and USB connection to connect to and debug the Azure IoT DevKit MxChip.
+- Laptop will be used to connect to Azure Portal.

 ### SOFTWARE